(Click

 series, Oxford University Press, 2002)

-and optics, but the processing features indicate software intelligence
+structures and optics, but the processing features indicate software

-that is very significant for the size of the brain interpreting the input
+intelligence that is very significant for the size of the brain

 The refraction superposition